 Grant shares his knowledge, skills and experience as a consultant and trainer specialising in maritime rescue, safety and medicine wherever he can to help educate to help others or themselves.

-Join us this September in Plymouth; learn with this incredibly experienced and knowledgeable team, and be part of something amazing.
-Book your place today!
+Join us in Brixham; learn with this incredibly experienced and knowledgeable team, and be part of something amazing.

-Other blogs that may be of interest, include:
+Other Ocean Medicine course blogs that may be of interest, include: